babitha-m/Weather-and-distance-API/README.md

 # Weather-and-distance-API
+You can get:
-1. Weather information about a city 2.
-Distance between two cities using socket programming
+1. Weather information about a city
+2. Distance between two cities using socket programming